• Skip to primary navigation

 • 6.
 Quinoa – 2 tablespoon a day

 • 7.
-Dark chocolate – 6gms a day (1 tiny square of a normal bar)
+Dark chocolate – 6gms a day (1-2 squares) or 1 tablespoon of unsweetened cocoa or cacao powder.

 And here is how these ingredients impact your hormones: